jobrouter/php-rest-client/docs/usage.rst

          'INVOICE_FILE',
          new File(
-            '/path/to/invoice/file.pdf', // Full path to the file 'in02984.pdf' // Optional: Use another file name for storing in JobRouter 'contentType' => 'application/pdf', // Optional: The content type )
+            '/path/to/invoice/file.pdf', // Full path to the file 'in02984.pdf' // Optional: Use another file name for storing in JobRouter® 'contentType' => 'application/pdf', // Optional: The content type )
       )